ZakC02/ZakC02/README.md

-## 👋 Welcome Zakaria's Github page
+## 👋 Welcome to Zakaria's Github page

 ### 🎓 About Me
 I am an MSc student at **Télécom Paris** (part of the Institut Polytechnique de Paris), majoring in **Data Science** and **Computer Vision**.
 I am currently on an exchange program at **Seoul National University**, in the Department of Computer Science and Engineering.